Worthing: History

 During the Iron Age, one of Britain's largest hill forts was built at Cissbury Ring.
 The area was part of the civitas of the Regni during the Romano-British period.
-Several of the borough's roads date from this era and lie in a grid layout known as 'centuriation'.
+Several of the borough's roads date from this era and lie in a grid layout known as centuriation.
 A Romano-British farmstead once stood in the centre of the town, at a site close to Worthing Town Hall.
-In the 5th and 6th centuries, the area became part of the kingdom of Sussex.
+In the 5th and 6th centuries, the area became part of the Kingdom of Sussex.
 The place names of the area, including the name Worthing itself, date from this period.

 Worthing remained an agricultural and fishing hamlet for centuries until the arrival of wealthy visitors in the 1750s.
 Princess Amelia stayed in the town in 1798 and the fashionable and wealthy continued to stay in Worthing, which became a town in 1803.
 The town expanded and elegant developments such as Park Crescent and Liverpool Terrace were begun.
 The area was a stronghold of smugglers in the 19th century and was the site of rioting by the Skeleton Army in the 1880s.

 Oscar Wilde holidayed in the town in 1893 and 1894, writing the Importance of Being Earnest during his second visit.
-The town was home to several literary figures in the 20th century, including Nobel prize-winner Harold Pinter.
+The town was home to several literary figures in the 20th century, including Nobel Prize-winner Harold Pinter.
 On 9 October 1934 violent confrontations took place in the town between protestors and Oswald Mosley's British Union of Fascists which subsequently became known as the Battle of South Street.
-During the Second World War, Worthing was home to several allied military divisions in preparation for the D-Day landings.
+During the Second World War, Worthing was home to several allied military divisions in preparation for the D-Day landings, in particular many Canadian divisions.

 Worthing became the world's 229th Transition Town in October 2009.
 The project explored the town's transition to life after oil, and was established by local residents as a way of planning the town's Energy Descent Action Plan.